 Developed by the National Heart, Lung, and Blood Institute (NHLBI), the Dietary Approaches to Stop Hypertension (DASH) plan is a lifelong approach to healthy eating.
 Studies have shown that DASH lowers blood pressure and decreases the amount of unhealthy fats in the bloodstream, helping many people reduce their risk for developing heart disease.

 DASH also has benefits beyond heart health.
-As a healthy eating plan, DASH is consistent with dietary recommendations to prevent osteoporosis, cancer, stroke, and diabetes.
+As a healthy eating plan, DASH is consistent with dietary recommendations to prevent osteoporosis, cancer, stroke and diabetes.
 And while DASH is not a weight-loss program, you may find yourself shedding unwanted pounds as DASH guides you toward healthier meals and snacks.
 Named the Best Diet Overall by U.S. News & World Reports for eight years straight from 2011-2019, it now falls just behind the Mediterranean Diet.
 Both diets feature heart healthy benefits and are recognized as healthy eating patterns in the 2015-2020 Dietary Guidelines for Americans.